IELTS Cue Card Sample 227 - Describe your favourite song or piece of music

 - Hits: 152918

 IELTS Speaking Part 2: IELTS Cue Card/ Candidate Task Card.

 Describe your favourite song or piece of music.

 You should say:

-and say what kind of mood this music puts you in.
+- what kind of mood this music puts you in

 The song 'High Hopes' sung by David Gilmour of Pink Floyd band is a song I have loved always and would hear often for the rest of my life.
 Pink Floyds is famous for their progressive and psychedelic music and high-quality lyrics.
 This song falls under the progressive rock music genre and was the 11th song on the album 'Division Bell'.

 I usually listen to this song on my computer and sometimes in my MP3 player with the headphone.
 In fact, I am a great fan of this music band and most of their songs are on my favourite list.
 This song is specifically attractive for the music composition, lyrics and theme.